uncommonman/phoneguestbook/README.md

 This is a very simple and brutal approach.
 Worked for me.
 The do_audiobackup has two stages.
 The first just kicks off the second one and returns as quickly as possible to the flow.
 The second one runs in the background and does any copying.
 If a file has already been copied, and exists on the target media, then it is not copied again.
 Works for the relatively limited number of greetings for one night.
 Room for improved sophistication if you expect to have thousands of files...

+## Misc

+I believe I used this to have node-red running on boot

+    $ sudo systemctl enable nodered.service